rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

         content: >
-          My goals of this research are to support people already doing related research and advocacy and to produce a risk framework, assessment of current policies and practices, and set of recommendations to prevent these harms.
+          My goals of this research are to support people already doing related research and advocacy and to produce a risk framework, assessment of current policies and practices, and set of harm prevention recommendations.
         actions:
           - label: Read More
             url: 'https://www.belfercenter.org/index.php/person/rebecca-williams'